 - Check that there aren’t multiple causes for your lack of sleep.
 A B vitamin deficiency might only be a part of the problem.
 Don’t be discouraged if your supplements don’t ‘work’ straight away.
 You may see partial improvement, complete improvement, or even no improvement at all.
 So check for other insomnia causes before putting all of your eggs in one basket.

 - Make sure you only take the recommended dose.
 It’s hard to ‘overdose’ on vitamins, but there are side effects of having too many.
 The recommended daily allowance (RDA) is set for a reason.
 Stick to it as much as possible.
 Pay special attention to whether two of your supplements provide you with the same vitamin.
-According to Consumer Lab, too much B complex in your diet can cause liver toxicity, nerve damage, skin lesions, kidney damage and rosacea.
+According to Consumer Lab, too much B complex in your diet can cause liver toxicity, nerve damage, skin lesions, kidney damage, and rosacea.

 - Never take B vitamin supplements in the evening.
 Caffeine can help you through the day.
 But everyone knows that drinking coffee during the evening keeps you awake late into the night.
 Adopt the same attitude if you start taking vitamin B complex supplements.
 Take them during the early morning whenever possible.

 - Pair your vitamins with food.
-Some vitamins—vitamins A, D, E, and K—are fat soluble.
-Others—vitamins B and C—are water soluble.
+Some vitamins—vitamins A, D, E, and K—are fat-soluble.
+Others—vitamins B and C—are water-soluble.
 This means that certain vitamins dissolve when exposed to fat, and others dissolve in water.
 You want your vitamins to dissolve in the digestive system because this helps your body absorb them.
 Make sure to take your B vitamins with water, or preferably food that contains plenty of water too.

 - Check that your supplements don’t interact with other medications.
 B12, for example, interacts with certain antibiotics and anti-seizure medications.
-It’s recommended that you tell your doctor if you plan to take any supplement.
+It’s recommended that you tell your doctor if you plan to take any supplements.
 They can inform you as to whether it will interact with any of your current medications.